 But most people with large credit card balances face two options: file for bankruptcy or hunker down, work hard and pay it off.
 Depending on your balance, that could take years.
 Bankruptcy isn't an ideal option either, considering the negative ramifications it has on your credit.
 But is an option nonetheless.

 It used to be that if you had credit card debt, you were stuck paying the exorbitant interest rates that can easily range from 15-20%.
 At that interest rate, you will be paying much more over time in interest, which will lengthen your repayment period.

 Luckily, there are new options that are emerging to help those battling credit card debt.
 Enter credit card consolidation.
 Credit card consolidation can help you get a loan at an even lower interest rate and help you pay off your credit card debt.
 Yes, you will still have a loan to pay off, but instead of managing multiple payments and multiple interest rates, you are dealing with one lender, and an even lower interest rate, which is huge!

-Two Phroogal reviewed options that are completely changing the industry are Payoff and SoFi.
+Two options I've reviewed are Payoff and SoFi.
 Below, find more information about each company and learn about how they can help you.